 Not Producing Heat

 The first and most worrisome problem often reported with residential furnaces is that they aren’t producing heat.
 This can lead to some chilly winter nights if you are caught unprepared for the sudden chill in your home.
 Sometimes, this problem can be as simple as toggling the settings on your thermostat or checking your pilot light.

-However, it could also spell major problems that warrant professional repairs.
-If you are unsure why your furnace isn’t producing heat and you’ve checked the two items above, then you may need to call Comfort Crew Cooling & Heating.
+However, it could also spell major problems that warrants professional furnace repair.
+If you are unsure why your furnace isn’t producing heat and you’ve checked the two items above, then you may need to call Comfy Air Cooling & Heating.

 Noises From Furnace